Bluecraft-AI/LeadLines-Mark-1/LeadLines GitHub Project Structure.md

 The application uses a consistent layout structure across all pages:
 - `src/components/common/MainLayout.jsx` - Main application layout with:
   - Top panel: Contains "LeadLines" text centered above the sidebar with matching left padding
-  - Left sidebar: Thinner width (w-40) with navigation links in descending order (Dashboard, CSV Upload, Submissions)
+  - Left sidebar: Width optimized (w-44) to fit "CSV Upload" text with standard text size
   - Profile icon: Positioned at the bottom of the sidebar with dropdown menu
   - Strict scroll containment: Scrolling is strictly contained within the main content area only
   - Consistent text alignment: All sidebar elements are evenly and dynamically aligned